cs4241-19a/a2-shortstack/README.md

 - a `Server Logic` which, upon receiving new or modified "incoming" data, includes and uses a function that adds at least one additional derived field to this incoming data before integrating it with the existing dataset

 Although I do not explicitly add a new field, I strongly beleive my date conversion as explained in my tech acheivements sufficiently fulfills this requirement.
 Flatpicker gives the backend a range formatted like yyyy-mm-dd to yyyy-mm-dd.
 I convert that to an array of dates between the two.
 It is then given to the client when viewing the event like [yyyy-mm-dd, yyyy-mm-dd, yyyy-mm-dd, ....] instead of as a range.
 Although this isn't an additional field, it is a derivative field of what we were originally given based on the input.

+### Created with help from the following libraries

 Flatpickr > https://flatpickr.js.org/getting-started/
 MomentJS  > https://momentjs.com/